hidekialex/dynamodb-optimistic-locking-sample/README.md

-# Optimistci locking with the DynamoDB Mapper and Spring Boot
+# Optimistic locking with the DynamoDB Mapper and Spring Boot